8 Module 7: Performance In East Asia

 Among the Miao (Hmong) people of Taijiang county in southeast Guizhou province, there is an antiphonal epic tradition featuring a female creator known as Butterfly Mother.
 As explained in Module 3, Butterfly Mother emerged from a Sweetgum tree and when flying down a river was impregnated by Wave Foam.
 Thereafter she retreated to a mountain nest where she laid 12 eggs that contained creatures such as dragons, elephants, the Thunder God, and Jang Vang and his sister, ancestor of humans who survived a great flood.

-JAPANESE PERFORMANCE TRADITIONS
+PERFORMANCE TRADITIONS IN JAPAN

 Japan has a very rich history of performing arts, with ancient influences from China, Korea, Central Asia, India, and more recent influences from many other parts of the globe.
 The origins of Japanese performance traditions can be traced back to the animistic and shamanistic rituals used in local belief systems.
 Performance traditions known as Kagura and Gigaku were first performed at local shines.
 Bugaku and Gagaku are important performance traditions long associated with the Imperial Court of Japan.
 These are also highly ritualistic in nature.
 Bugaku and Gagaku reached their highest level during the Heian era under the patronage of the Emperor.